openmm/openmm/docs-source/usersguide/application.rst

     integrator = LangevinIntegrator(temperature, collision_rate, timestep)

 This code creates the integrator to use for advancing the equations of motion.
-It specifies a :py:class:`LangevinIntegrator`, which performs Langevin dynamics, and assigns it to a variable called :code:`integrator`\ .
+It specifies a :class:`LangevinIntegrator`, which performs Langevin dynamics, and assigns it to a variable called :code:`integrator`\ .
 It also specifies the values of three parameters that are specific to Langevin dynamics: the simulation temperature (300 K), the friction coefficient (1 ps\ :sup:`-1`\ ), and